Nyonoksa radiation accident: Evacuation of population

 According to the local press, it was announced that about 450 inhabitants of the Nyonoksa village had to be evacuated by train for two hours on 14 August then this evacuation would have been canceled.
-According to The Moscow Times quoting RIA Novosti, residents of Nyonoksa will be evacuated each month by special train for two hours (early Wednesday morning) for planned military activities in the city; evacuation that according to a villager already exists: it is expected, everyone is taken from the village about once a month, even if some remained behind.
+According to The Moscow Times quoting RIA Novosti, residents of Nyonoksa would be evacuated each month by special train for two hours (early Wednesday morning) for planned military activities in the city; evacuation that according to a villager already exists: it is expected, everyone is taken from the village about once a month, even if some remained behind.
 But now, after the last events, I think everyone will leave.
 The governor of the Arkhangelsk region (Igor Orlov) denied that the evacuation was an emergency, saying it was a routine measure, already "planned".

+Subsequent test launches

+Planet Labs satellite imagery from 20 September 2018 and from 18 September 2020 published by Middlebury Institute of International Studies at Monterey (MIIS) show how the Pan'kovo test range had been rebuilt subsequent to the accident.

+Planet Labs satellite imagery from 7 August 2025 published by nuclear nonproliferation expert Jeffrey Lewis and MIIS was claimed by Lewis and by ICBM researcher Decker Eveleth to show test preparations of the Burevestnik at the Pan'kovo test range.